dmitrinesterenko/cs224d/assignment2/README.md

 With embed size == 100 this happened after the 10th epoch

-After adding a ValueError exception handling we get interesting results like this:
+After adding a ValueError exception handling we get "interesting" results like this:

 Exception on sum(y_pred[0][:-1])>1 18.0528045899
 lowest prices are found in the plc highest